 We understand the importance of our clients work, and are humbled to have the opportunity to capture it.
 You can be sure that every session we run brings passion, experience, and commitment to the project.

 Although full band with amplified instruments is absolutely possible, most of the location work we do is with acoustic ensembles.
-We are one of only a few in Canada to have two sets of three Neumann M150 microphones for Decca Tree recording.
+We are one of only a few in Canada to have three Neumann M150 microphones for Decca Tree recording.
 This technique, in the right venue, simply cannot be beat.
 Let us know if you would like to hear some examples of this type of work.
 For most projects, we use a Nagra VI digital recorder but do have a portable ProTools HD rig available.

 We've got you covered when it comes to pre-production, recording, editing, and mixing.
 We won't master your project, but we're happy to help you choose an ME, and assist you through the process.
 We work out of The Warehouse, and Armoury Studios in Vancouver, as well as our own private facility in Langley.
 Cost will depend on the scope of your project, and the studio you decide to record in.
 We'll always do our best to find a way to accommodate your budget.